 United Kingdom– The United States is not the only nation in the Anglo-American sphere redesigning their 20 unit paper currency.
-The Bank of England has announced that the next issue of the £20 note will be adorned with the 1799 self-portrait of famous British romantic painter J.M.W.
+The Bank of England has announced the upcoming issue of the new £20 note will be adorned with the 1799 self-portrait of famous British romantic painter J.M.W.
 Turner.
 The newly designed currency is set to debut in 2020 and will be constructed of a polymer substance.
 The decision to feature Turner was announced on 22 April after an impressive competition to design the new bill with the image of an artist.

 The Bank of England opened the selection process to the British public.
 In doing so, the nomination process gathered exactly 29,701 submissions.
 Yet only 590 of the submissions were in fact artists.
 (See: “Boaty McBoatface“)